Event Details

 Christine Clemens (session two) is a partner at Chisholm Chisholm & Kilpatrick, where she represents disabled veterans before the VA and the U.S. Court of Appeals for Veterans Claims.
 Christine earned her J.D. from the University of Michigan Law School and a Master of Public Policy from the Gerald R. Ford School of Public Policy.
 Her prior experience includes serving as a staff attorney at Public Counsel in Los Angeles and as Managing Attorney and Pro Bono Coordinator for the Veterans’ Services Group at Finkelstein and Partners, LLP in New York.
 She has been a member of the NOVA Board of Directors since 2019 and serves currently as its President.

-John D. Niles (session three) is a shareholder at Carpenter Chartered and a member of NOVA’s Board of Directors, where his practice focuses on representing veterans, their survivors, dependents, caregivers, and veterans’ advocacy organizations before VA and appellate courts.
+John D. Niles (session three) is a managing shareholder at Carpenter Chartered, where his practice focuses on representing veterans, their survivors, dependents, caregivers, and veterans’ advocacy organizations before VA and appellate courts.
 He devotes much of his work to impact litigation, particularly advancing pro-veteran precedent on VA’s duty to maximize disability compensation and properly analyze symptoms while minimizing pyramiding concerns.
 John earned his J.D. from Duke University School of Law in 2008 and holds a master’s degree in economics from Duke University.
 His prior experience includes clerking for the Hon.
 E. Grady Jolly of the U.S. Court of Appeals for the Fifth Circuit, practicing at major international law firms, and serving as Special Counsel to the National Veterans Legal Services Program.
+He is also currently serving on NOVA’s Board of Directors as Treasurer.

 John V. Tucker (session four) is Vice President of NOVA’s Board of Directors and Co-Chair of the Seminar Committee.
 He is the founder and principal of Tucker Disability Law, P.A., a national firm representing clients in VA service-connected compensation and ERISA disability insurance claims.
 Mr. Tucker has practiced disability law almost exclusively for nearly 34 years and also serves as an Adjunct Practice Advisor with Atticus Advantage, providing coaching to attorneys and law firm owners.
 Elected to NOVA’s Board of Directors in 2021, he previously served as Treasurer and has chaired several NOVA committees, including the Social, Mentorship, and Webinar Committees.
 He holds both his B.A. and J.D. from the University of Florida.